vanHeemstraSystems/semaintic-versioning/300/README.md

 ```
 .github/workflows/publish.yml

 We can change it to for example quality, checks quality, any name you want.
-We will just rename it to ```quality```, because we are going to do the unit testing, the linting everything that you want to validate before you commence with the git publish.
+We will just rename it to ```quality```, because we are going to do the unit testing, the linting everything that you want to validate before you commence with the npm publish.

 ```
 ...